Military departments of civilian universities (Soviet Union and post-Soviet area): Moldova

+The law No. 1245 of 18 July 2002 adopted by the Moldovan Parliament allows the creation of military departments in institutions of higher education.
+Upon the completion of a military course of a military department, the citizen is exempt from Moldova's 12-month conscription, which applies to all males aged 18 to 27.

 Russia

 In 1993, 241 Russian civilian higher education institutions had military departments.
 Some institutions had several military departments, which subsequently were merged into few faculties of military training.

 In 2005, minister of defence Sergei Ivanov announced the forthcoming significant reduction in the number of military departments carrying out the training commissioned officers from among students of civilian institutions of higher education.
 Until 2008, there were 235 civilian universities which had military departments, in Russia.
 By March 2008, 168 of 235 civilian universities which previously had military departments had lost these units.
 Starting on 6 March 2008, there were 67 military departments or faculties of military training in civilian universities in Russia.

 On 1 January 2019, the amendments, contained in Federal Law of 3 August 2018, No.309-FZ, entered into force.
 According to these amendments, the military departments, the faculties of military training were abolished.
 From now on, students are trained under both officers training programmes (for reserve and for active duty) in new military training centers.